-Component Purpose Operation Fees The Non-Executive Members constructively challenge and help develop proposals on strategy, and bring strong, independent judgement, knowledge and experience to the Board's deliberations.
-Fees are set by Ofcom, paid monthly and reviewed periodically. judgement, knomedge and experience to the Board's deliberations.
+Component Purpose Operation develop proposals on strategy, and bring The Non-Executive Members constructively challenge and help develop proposals on strategy, and bring strong, independent judgement, knowledge and experience to the Board's deliberations.
+Fees are set by Ofcom, paid monthly and reviewed periodically.
 Annual fees for the year to 31 December 2018 are expected to be: Chair - £95,000 Deputy Chair - £29,940 Other Non-Executive Members - £22,177